Rodrigo-Duarte-8128/balsight/README.md

 # Pocket Sight

 Pocket Sight is an Android app to help you manage your personal finances.
-The app allows us to fully create and edit accounts, categories, subcategories, transactions, transfers and recurring transactions.
+The app allows users to fully create and edit accounts, categories, subcategories, transactions, transfers and recurring transactions.
 The app also has a *stats* page to help you keep on track with your spending.